shanmukavardhan/Maekawa-s-Algorithm-Implementation-GO/README.md

 git commit -m "Updated project files" git push origin main
 ```
+For contributing guidelines, see [CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ## Licensing and Contributions
 This project is distributed under the MIT License, allowing unrestricted use and modification.
 Contributions to improve the algorithm’s implementation and efficiency are welcomed.
+Refer to [CONTRIBUTING.md](docs/CONTRIBUTING.md) for more details on contributing.

+---